kubernetes/kubernetes/docs/devel/development.md

 Please send dependency updates in separate commits within your PR, for easier reviewing.

-6) If you updated the Godeps, please also update `Godeps/LICENSES.md` by running `hack/update-godep-licenses.sh`.
+6) If you updated the Godeps, please also update `Godeps/LICENSES` by running `hack/update-godep-licenses.sh`.

-_If Godep does not automatically vendor the proper license file for a new dependency, be sure to add an exception entry to `hack/update-godep-licenses.sh`._

 ## Unit tests